kuznia-rdzeni/coreblocks/docs/shared_structs/Implementation/RS_impl.md

 ### Compare and substitute

 Input:
-- `tag` - identifier of RF which is announcement on Tomasulo bus
+- `tag` - identifier of RF which is announced on the Tomasulo bus
-- `value` - value which is announcement on Tomasulo bus
+- `value` - value which is announced on the Tomasulo bus
 - `position` - position in RF on which comparison and replacement should take place

 Output: